 Cause and effect - "What are the causes of..", "what are possible results of..." - Can provide an indication on learners' comprehension (instead of memorizing the material)

 Feelings & thoughts - "How did this video make you feel?", "what did you think about...?" - Feelings and thoughts can create an in-depth discussion, in which ALL learners can participate, even the ones that are struggling with the topic.

 Create a contest - Let learners answer as fast as they can or give as many answers as they can on something that is related to the video content.
 This can definitely draw their attention and motivate them to "play"

 Let the learners be the ones that phrase the questions.
 Have them phrase questions regarding the video as a task.
 Other learners can answer their peers' questions.

 Use Annoto to mark keynote moments in the lecture

 Annoto can be also used as an enriching layer to the video: you can add Links and videos as your comment.
 You can use another video as an addition to the original one, or as a completion)

 You may place translations or clarifications to words, phrases or ideas in the exact place in the video that they appear

 You may add, in specific moments, questions that are related to that moment and serve as an example for the questions that will be in the exam

-When an instructor “likes” a student’s comment or a reply (by clicking on the red heart), that comment\reply will be marked with “Educator’s thumbs up!” (yellow background with a white star)
+When an instructor “likes” a learner's comment or a reply (by clicking on the red heart), that comment\reply will be marked with “Educator’s thumbs up!” (yellow medal on the comment).